LiskHQ/lisk-docs/docs/governance/delegation.md

 ## How to become a delegate 🚀

-Basically anyone who is able to accumulate some voting power can become a delegate.
+Anyone who can accumulate some voting power can become a delegate.
 All you need to do is to set up a profile on the Lisk DAO Tally instance.

 To get some initial [voting power](overview#voting-power), you can either: